fintelia/terra/README.md

 # Data Sources / Credits

-During operation, Terra downloads and merges datasets from a variety of sources.
-If you integrate Terra into your own project, please be sure to give proper credit to all of the following.
+During operation, this library downloads and merges datasets from a variety of sources.
+If you integrate it into your own project, please be sure to give proper credit to all of the following as applicable.

 ## Elevation data